kiwisurgen/CptS437_PersonalizedFashionRecommendationSystem/Documentation/QUICK_START.md

-## 🎉 Image Processing Implementation Complete!
+## 🎉 Image Processing & Evaluation Framework Complete!

 ### What You Now Have

-A **production-ready image processing pipeline** for your fashion recommendation system that enables multimodal embeddings.
+A **production-ready recommendation system** with comprehensive evaluation framework, baseline comparisons, and FAISS ANN indexing for your fashion recommendation platform.

 ---